J-1 International Student Responsibilities

 You will be required to provide written proof of insurance coverage to ISA.
 The information should be in English.
 Your J-1 program may be cancelled if you fail to meet this requirement.
 In addition, ISA may request proof of this coverage each time you request a new DS-2019 or apply for employment.
 If you do not have this level of insurance, you can be Enrolled in Augsburg’s GeoBlue insurance.

-You must obtain written authorization from ISA before beginning any kind of employment whether on or off-campus.
+You must obtain written authorization from your international student advisor before beginning any kind of employment whether on or off-campus.
 Employment authorization is limited to 20 hours during the Fall and Spring semesters; full-time during semester breaks, summer vacation, or after completion of your academic program.

 Employment is any type of work performed or services in exchange for money, tuition, fees, books, supplies, transportation, room, board, or any other benefit.